Jock11346/Jackal-Shadows-of-Betrayal---Mission-1/README.md

 A High-Stakes Infiltration  A mission from Jackal: The Rise of Raven & Titan

 Mission Overview

 🎯 Infiltrate.
 Confront.
 Decide.

-Betrayed by an informant, Jackal must infiltrate a high-security facility, uncover the truth, and make a life-or-death decision.
-Stay undetected, outmanoeuvre the guards, and escape with your mission complete.
+Welcome to Jackal: Shadows of Betrayal, the first mission in Jackal: The Rise of Raven & Titan.
+In this mission, you step into the shoes of Jackal, a skilled mercenary operating in the shadows.
+Betrayed by an informant, you must infiltrate a heavily guarded facility, uncover the truth, and decide the fate of the traitor, Stay undetected, outmanoeuvre the guards, and escape with your mission complete.

 Game Features
 🕵️ Stealth Action: Sneak through enemy patrols, avoid detection, and take down threats silently.